Jointly Modeling Inter- & Intra-Modality Dependencies for Multi-modal Learning: Acknowledgement

 \section{Acknowledgement}

 This research was supported by Samsung Advanced Institute of Technology (Next Generation Deep Learning: from pattern recognition to AI), Hyundai NGV (Uncertainty in Neural Sequence Modeling in the Context of Dialogue Modeling), NSF Award 1922658, the Center for Advanced Imaging Innovation and Research (CAI2R), a National Center for Biomedical Imaging and Bioengineering operated by NYU Langone Health, and National Institute of Biomedical Imaging and Bioengineering through award number P41EB017183.
-This content is solely the responsibility of the authors and does not represent the views of the funding agencies.
+The computational requirements were supported by NYU IT High Performance Computing resources, services, and staff expertise and NYU Langone High Performance Computing Core's resources and personnel.

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}